 Among the flood of tourists, prostitutes and gold buyers in this central Madrid street is a small urban oasis where you can unwind from the bustle of the city.
 A tea room straight out of a fairy tale greets you on the top floor of the Salvador Bachiller shop, where you can grab a coffee for breakfast, something light for lunch, and relax with a drink in the evening.
 Open year-round.

 Smack in the centre of the Malasaña barrio there's a beach, with a beach bar and everything, where you can take shelter in the winter cold.
-Recently remodelled, the bottom floor of the restaurant Ojalá becomes an improvised chill-out to make the Iberian Peninsula proud – a perfect place for beers with friends and relaxing around the low tables on fluffy cushions surrounded by dim lighting.
+The bottom floor of the restaurant Ojalá is an improvised chill-out to make the Iberian Peninsula proud – a perfect place for beers with friends and relaxing around the low tables on fluffy cushions surrounded by dim lighting.
 It's cosy and exotic at the same time.
 And the menu features real culinary delights.

 Toward the end of C/Alcalá is a hidden park that plenty of locals and tourists have no idea is there.
 La Quinta de los Molinos would be just another park in the Spanish capital if it weren't for the fact that inside are 6,000 almond trees that create quite the spectacle for the senses when they're in bloom.
 Shades of pink and white paint the garden, and the intoxicating aromas float over walls and around the park during the months of February and March.